2HAAS/darling_in_the_franxx/README.md

 ## Want A Website?

-Do You Want A Website For Your Own?
 Why not have one for yourself **At Very Low Cost!** If you are also a little interested, [Contact Us](https://2haas.com/contact/) .

 <h4 align="center">Don't know what kind of Website you need???</h4>

-Watch out this [**Templates**](https://jekyll.2haas.com) with a huge list of Open Source Website Templates...If You get stuck, 'what to do?', You can also get help from us to setup one of the Template for your own **FOR TOTALLY FREE!!!** [Contact For This](https://2haas.com/contact/) .
+Watch out this [**Templates**](https://jekyll.2haas.com) with a huge list of Open Source Website Templates...If You get stuck, You can also get help from us to setup one of the Template for your own **FOR TOTALLY FREE!!!** [Contact For This](https://2haas.com/contact/) .